 For even more tips, check out this guide to taking a day trip to Madison, Indiana on Cali Globetrotter.

 What to Eat in Madison

 Stop for a delicious lunch at Bad Apple Mac’s.
-Get adventurous and order Bone Marrow or Beef Carpaccio at the foodie fave Crystal & Jules.
+Or stop by the super artistic and quaint Gallery 115 for a homemade quiche or pie!
 Or relax with a beer and some down-home comfort food at Off Broadway Taproom.

 Where to Stay in Madison